Cristina Fernández de Kirchner: Vice presidency

 On 27 October 2019, Cristina Fernández de Kirchner was elected vice president, making her the first former head of state to assume the Argentine vice presidency.
-She was the running mate of Alberto Fernández (no relation), who was elected president.
+She was the running mate of Alberto Fernández—unrelated to her, who was elected president.
 She resigned from the Senate on 27 November 2019 after assuming the vice presidency, and was replaced by her former foreign minister Jorge Taiana.